floragunncom/search-guard-docs/_content/_docs_signals/security.md

 ## Security execution context

-Each watch is executed in a security context that governs access to the Elasticsearch indices.
+Each watch is executed in a security context that governs access to the OpenSearch/Elasticsearch indices.
 A watch is always executed with the set of permissions the user that created or updated the watch has at the time of creation / update.

 ## Multi tenancy